webplatform/docs-wpd/Projects/next-steps/index.md

 ** Features that arent’ really well documented (e.g. SVG, Accessibility experts) ** '''Emerging technologies''', recently spec'ed, and not much documentation about them ** Increase involvement from the standards people.
 Help them participate with us.
+* We havent got very much traffic because our focus was always into creating the content.
+We should focus less on the content, and more on the services.
+Content isn’t unique, services can make a distinction.

 === Documentation plan ===
 * we have a lot of content but its not well organized nor curated
 * ''Documentation plan'':